cgutie40/cgutie40.github.io/docs/04-Schematic/schematic.md

 - Temperature (T) signal

 Each signal is routed through one of the MCP6004’s op-amp channels, configured as unity-gain voltage followers (buffers).
-These buffers provide signal isolation and stability, ensuring the sensor outputs are not affected by the input impedance of the microcontroller’s ADC.
-No amplification or filtering is applied — the goal is to preserve the original sensor voltage while allowing accurate ADC readings.
+These buffers provide signal isolation and stability, making sure the sensor outputs are not affected by the input impedance of the microcontroller’s ADC.

 *Microcontroller Interface*